 Recommended Books for Introverts

-These books won’t only help you overcome introversion for good but also help you understand it.
+These books won’t only help you overcome introversion for good, but also help you understand it.
 When you don’t understand something, it tends to scare you.

 I recommend reading all three of these books in the above order.
 There are gazillion different books for introverts and on communication.
 Still, these are my top 3 picks.

 Quite is a must-read.
-And how to win friends and influence people is a supplement, but it’s crucial to help you get out of your comfort zone.
+And how to win friends and influence people is a supplement, but it’s crucial to helping you get out of your comfort zone.
 It will prepare you to take the steps and face the challenges mentioned in Crucial Conversation and Quite.

 While being introverted is hard in an extroverted society, always remember not becoming someone you are not.
 However, using a few tips and tricks to communicate and connect to people can be highly beneficial and help you immensely at work.

 Maya Angelou said, “Nothing can dim the light that shines from within.”